French Conversation Practice: 10 French Dialogue Scripts to Boost Your Speaking Skills

 Wouldn’t it be nice if French conversations followed a script?

-Here, I’ll provide some simple, sample French conversation scripts, along with resources so you can find more on your own.
+Here, I’ll provide 10 simple, sample French conversation scripts, along with resources so you can find more on your own.

 1. Getting to Know Someone

 Imagine you’re a college student studying in France.
 Now, even if you never have such an honor, this dialogue will equip you to introduce yourself and ask questions about another person in French.

 This is the scenario.
 You’re still working on perfecting the language, so you go to a local event for FLE (français comme langue étrangère ) or “French as a foreign language” college students.

 Over dinner, a student sitting next to you strikes up a conversation.
 Because you’re roughly the same age, you employ the informal tu (you).

 GÉRARD: D’où viens-tu ?
 (Where are you from?)

 TOI (YOU): Je viens des États-Unis.
 Et toi ?
 (I am from the United States.
 And you?)

 GÉRARD: Ma famille vient de la Côte d’Ivoire.
 Je m’appelle Gérard.
 (My family is from the Ivory Coast.
 My name is Gérard.)